Panthrakikos F.C.

-Panthrakikos Football Club (Α.Π.Σ. Πανθρακικός) is a Greek football club based in Komotini, Thrace in North Eastern Greece founded in 1963.
+Panthrakikos Football Club (Α.Π.Σ. Πανθρακικός) is a Greek football club based in Komotini, Thrace in North Eastern Greece founded in 1964.
 The club competed in Super League Greece during the 2008–09 season for the first time.

 History

-Early years (1963–2001)
+Early years (1964–2001)

-Panthrakikos F.C. was formed in the town of Komotini in 1963.
-Athlitiki Enosis Komotini (Athletic Union of Komotini) which was founded in 1936, and Orpheus Komotini which was founded in 1948 were merged with Panthrakikos in 1963 and 1964 respectively.
+Panthrakikos F.C. was formed in the town of Komotini in 1964.
+Athlitiki Enosis Komotini (Athletic Union of Komotini) which was founded in 1936, and Orpheus Komotini which was founded in 1948 were merged with Panthrakikos.

 The club participated in regional leagues until 1969, when they joined the Beta Ethniki.
 They stayed in this division until being relegated in 1978, but were promoted back to Beta Ethniki after a single season.
 They remained here until 1983.
 Panthrakikos finished 1982–83 12th in Beta Ethniki, but were relegated to Gamma Ethniki due to restructuring of the leagues.
 In 1983–84 they finished 18th position and were further relegated to Delta Ethniki.
 The club was promoted again to the Gamma Ethniki, and participated there in 1985–86 and 1986–87.
 Relegation to Delta Ethniki followed the end of the 1986–87 season.
 After relegation in 1995-1996, Panthrakikos merged with Orpheus Xylagani and competed as Panthrakikos Xylagani on the founding status of Xylagani during the years 1996–1998.
 Competed again as Panthrakikos F.C. in lowest level of local leagues during the years 1998-2001, without any administration and without any investment.
 In that period, very few fans were take charge of administration.